TheTomcat/AdventOfCode/README.md

 My advent of code repository.
 Template and structure of the repository is based off the amazing work of [Marcel Blijleven](https://github.com/marcelblijleven) but the solutions are my own.
 Working on understanding all of the features of the original repository, but this serves as a simple summary.

 <!-- Last updated -->
-Last updated 20:37 on Wednesday 07 December, 2022
+Last updated 22:03 on Thursday 08 December, 2022
 <!-- End last updated -->

 <!-- start completed section -->